-At Gorse Hill we support ten residents who have learning disabilities, complex needs and challenging behaviour.
+At Gorse Hill we support eight residents who have learning disabilities, complex needs and challenging behaviour.

 We support our residents to live as full of a life as possible and be involved with the local community.
 There are two Gateway clubs in the area and football and swimming sessions.
 One lady volunteers for the local CVS service and another individual does work experience at a club.

 People are supported to try out college courses, if they wish, such as living skills, cookery, animal care and computer skills.

 We have six bedrooms, each with en-suite facilities as well as four self-contained flats.
 These have been designed to help residents gain more independence, possibly with a view to moving in to their own home.